 - Turn iPhone or iDevice on and off via power button

-- Check that notifications is set to ON in settings, messages, and notifications
+- Check that notifications are set to ON in settings, messages, and notifications (Settings > Notifications > Messages)

 - Reset all your iPhone’s settings

 - Settings > General > Reset > Reset All Settings.
 Performing this removes all personalized settings, like wallpapers, WiFi passcodes, accessibility settings, and so forth.
 But it does NOT remove any data, including photos, messages, videos, and other documents & app data